mdn/content/files/en-us/web/javascript/reference/statements/let/index.md

 completed — it is still in the temporal dead zone.

 This phenomenon can be confusing in a situation like the following.
-The instruction `let n of n.a` is already inside the private scope of the for loop's block.
+The instruction `const n of n.a` is already inside the private scope of the for loop's block.
 So, the identifier `n.a` is resolved to the property '`a`' of the '`n`' object located in the first part of the instruction itself (`const n`).